mycopy/Vivace/README.md

 # Welcome to Vivace
 Vivace&trade; (ve'va'CHe) Game Toolkit is an advanced 2D game development system for PC's running Microsoft Windows® and uses Direct3D® or OpenGL for hardware accelerated rendering.

 It's robust, designed for easy, fast & fun use an suitable for making all types of 2D games and other graphic simulations, You access the features from a simple and intuitive API, to allow you to rapidly and efficiently develop your graphics simulations.
-There is support for buffers, bitmaps, audio samples, streaming music, video playback, loading resources directly from a standard ZIP archive and much more.
+There is support for bitmaps, audio samples, streaming music, video playback, loading resources directly from a standard ZIP archive and much more.

 ## Features
-- Requires Delphi 2010 or higher
+- You interact with the toolkit via class objects and a thin OOP framework
 - Archive (standard zip, mount/unmount)
 - Display ( Direct3D/OpenGL, antialiasing, vsync, viewports, primitives, blending)
 - Input (keyboard, mouse and joystick)